Malnutrition and Dehydration Lawyers in NYC

-If you believe a loved one may be malnourished or dehydrated, turn to one of our nursing home neglect and abuse attorneys at the New York law firm of Futterman, Sirotkin & Seinfeld, LLP.
+If you believe a loved one may be malnourished or dehydrated, turn to one of our nursing home neglect and abuse lawyers at the New York law firm of Futterman, Sirotkin & Seinfeld LLP.
 We take nursing home malnutrition and dehydration cases very seriously.
 Using our over 60 years of practice, we work hard to see that nursing homes are held accountable when residents are injured as the result of nursing home abuse and neglect.
 Contact us today to schedule a free consultation with a knowledgeable member of our highly respected firm.

-Malnutrition And Dehydration Symptoms
+Malnutrition and Dehydration Symptoms

 Though not all signs of dehydration and malnutrition are observable, there are some physical signs that family members notice that may indicate a larger problem.
 Typical symptoms of malnutrition and dehydration can include: